CExA-project/ddc/paper/joss-paper.md

 ### Strongly-typed labelled indices

 DDC employs strongly-typed multi-indices to label dimensions and access data.
-It introduces two types of indices:
+It introduces two types of indices to access the container's data:

 - `DiscreteVector` indices:
   - strongly-typed labelled integers,
-  - provide a multidimensional array access semantics to the container's data,
+  - provide a multidimensional array access semantics,
+  - always as fast access as raw multidimensional array,
 - `DiscreteElement` indices:
-  - strongly-typed labelled opaque identifiers.
+  - strongly-typed labelled opaque identifiers/keys,
-  - provide an associative access semantics to the container's data.
+  - provide an associative access semantics, as keys in a map container,
+  - potentially slower access, depending on the type of set of `DiscreteElement`.

-Unlike `DiscreteVector` indices, users cannot directly interpret the internal representation of `DiscreteElement` and must reason about them based solely on their relative ordering.
-The set of possible `DiscreteElement` is typically established at program initialisation.
+Unlike `DiscreteVector` indices, users cannot directly interpret the internal representation of `DiscreteElement` and must reason about them based solely on their relative position.

 ### Algebra semantics